magnusbaeck/logstash-filter-verifier/README.md

 * All Logstash processes are run serially.
 By running them in parallel the execution time can be reduced drastically on multi-core machines.
-* Sometimes filters (or Logstash itself) add fields with dynamic values that can't be predicted beforehand and therefore can't be hardwired into the test case file.
-It should be possible to ignore such fields when comparing the events.

 ## License